Samagra-Development/X-Series/X3/SessionDoc.md

    **Database name** - dbname (Name of the database)

-   **Username** - user (Wwhat user you use to login to the Database?)
+   **Username** - user (Username through which you use to login to the database)

-   **Password** - dbpassword (Password to the Database)
+   **Password** - dbpassword (Password to the database)
  5. Click on Save button at the bottom, you should see a success message.
 Now you can see the database under the Home tab and also under Browse Data tab.

 # Asking Questions

 ## What is a Question?
 - A question is essentially a query performed on the data.
 Think of it as a question you are asking the data – How many students were enrolled district wise, gender wise at a time in the state?
-- Available on the top right side of the home pag
+- Available on the top right side of the home page
 - Many analytics questions can be answered with just four steps:
   - Join a couple of tables to get all the required information in one place.
   - Filter the data so that it only includes the values that are relevant.
-  - Group and aggregate those values to create the insight you need.
+  - Group and aggregate those values to create the insights you need.
   - Visualize the result so that you can understand what your data is telling you.
 - There are three ways to ask questions: simple, custom, and native queries.